darkbloom-dance/homepage/README.md

 ## 2024
 ✨ = Solo act debut

+- December 31st - Welcome To The Black Light District at Hot Hill Tavern in Thoamston, ME
+    - Everyone was so neon sparkles, it was so awesome!
 - ✨December 21st - How To Get On The Naughty List at Hot Hill Tavern in Thomaston, ME
     - Solid show, Hot Hill is lovely.
 - November 30th - Thanksgiving Spread at Hot Hill Tavern in Thomaston, ME